EngreitzLab/variant-flowfish/README.md

     SampleNumber      FlowFISH sample number - used to identify the appropriate FACS sort params file (config['sortparamsdir']/{Batch}_{SampleNumber}.csv) sortParamsFile    If provided in the Sample Sheet, overwrites the default value (config['sortparamsdir']/{Batch}_{SampleNumber}.csv)

+    Parameters that overwrite values in the Amplicon Table below:
+    AmpliconSeq       Sequence of the genomic amplicon to align to.
+If provided in the Sample Sheet, overwrites value in the Amplicon Table for this sample.
+    GuideSpacer       Spacer of the gRNA used.
+If provided in the Sample Sheet, overwrites value in the Amplicon Table for this sample.

+    Parameters that overwrite values in the Variant Table below:
+    VariantID         Unique readable name of the variant / allele MappingSequence   Genomic sequence of this variant / allele + genomic context; must match the output of CRISPResso2.
+    RefAllele         TRUE/FALSE if this is (one of) the reference alleles.
+Used for plotting purposes

     Other columns can be present but are ignored.